Christine L

 Bio

 Christine (Shio) Lim (she/they) is currently a Sociology Ph.D. student at Cornell.
 They graduated from Brown University in 2019 with a Bachelors of Arts in Gender and Sexuality Studies and Ethnic Studies, and wrote their undergraduate thesis on dating and mating preferences, desirability politics, and digital intimate platforms (also known as dating applications).
-Currently, her research interests are on assisted reproductive technologies (e.g. egg freezing, IVF, surrogacy) and reproductive decision-making in the face of climate change.
-In her free time, Shio loves to paint, make bookmarks, write letters, and find unique gifts for her loved ones.
-She also has a 10-pound maltipoo dog named Hiccup who she has raised and trained since he was 9 weeks old.
-She also used to be a sexuality educator in the San Francisco Bay Area and a Medical Assistant/Phlebotomist at Planned Parenthood in Seattle.Project ideas
+Currently, her research is at the intersection of therapeutic culture, mental health, and large-scale societal crises, such as global political unrest, climate-related disasters, and public health emergencies.
+In her free time, Shio loves to cook, make bookmarks, write letters, and find unique gifts for her loved ones.
+She also has a 10-pound maltipoo dog named Hiccup whom she has raised and trained since he was 9 weeks old.
+She also used to be a health educator in the San Francisco Bay Area and a Medical Assistant/Phlebotomist at Planned Parenthood in Seattle.Project ideas

 Exploring Intergenerational Perceptions and Experiences of Gender and Sexuality